-The total gross amount of unrecognized tax benefits was \$3.4 million, \$0.4 million, and \$0.4 million as of December 31, 2013, 2012 and 2011, respectively.
+The total gross amount of unrecognized tax benefits was \$7.1 million, \$3.4 million, and \$0.4 million as of December 31, 2014, 2013 and 2012, respectively.
+This increase relates primarily to the R&D tax credits generated in the current year.

 These amounts represent the gross amount of exposure in individual jurisdictions and do not reflect any additional benefits expected to be realized if such positions were not sustained.
 To the extent that any uncertain tax positions are resolved in our favor, it may have a positive impact on our effective income tax rate.
 We do not expect any material decrease on our unrecognized tax position within the next twelve months.
-The table below shows the gross changes in our unrecognized tax position.
+The following table shows the gross changes in our unrecognized tax position.